bryant-the-coder/generator-html-scss-js/README.md

 - This is for anyone who wanna use this for web development
 - This package includes languages such as `scss`, `js` and `html`

-## **WARNING**
-There is 1 annoying bug which is bugging me.
-The `index.html` in the line where it loads css that section.
-It is suppose to be `dist/css/style.css` but when you open the html file.
-It shows `scss/style.css`.
-Please change this line.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-html-scss-js using [npm](https://www.npmjs.com/) (I assume you have pre-installed [node.js](https://nodejs.org/)).